- A -

 TAX and INSURANCE IMPOUND – monthly deposits that a lender may require to be included with principal and interest payments for the payment of taxes and insurance.

 TENANT – one who is given possession of real estate for a fixed period or at will.

 TENANT IMPROVEMENTS (TI) – the expense to physically improve the property to attract new tenants to new or vacated space which may include new improvements or remodeling.
-May be paid by tenant, landlord, or both.
+May be paid by the tenant, landlord, or both.
 Typically, tenants are provided with a market rate TI allowance ($/sq. ft.) that the owner will contribute towards improvements.
 The tenant must pay for amounts above the TI allowance desired by the tenant.

 TERM – the length of a mortgage.

-THIRD PARTY COSTS – costs resulting from third party reports, whether it be appraisal reports,
+THIRD-PARTY COSTS – costs resulting from third party reports, whether it be appraisal reports,

 environmental reports or structural engineering reports.